czbiohub-sf/cerebra/paper/paper.md

 ### `find-aa-mutations`
 The `find-aa-mutations` module reports the peptide-level consequence of variants in the genome.
 First we load the reference GTF, then construct an index (.fai) of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) to enable fast random memory access.
-We then create a genome interval tree that can quickly match genomic coordinates from VCF records to peptide-level variants.
+We then create a _genome interval tree_ that will be used to quickly match genomic coordinates from VCF records to peptide-level variants.
 If working  with cancer samples, the user has the option to filter out all mutations that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.

-VCF files are read in simultaneously and queried against the genome interval tree.
+VCF files are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.
-Results are stored in a shared memory object.
+_GenomePositions_ are then queried against the _genome interval tree_.
+If an overlapping interval is found we retrieve the peptide-level variant from this node of the _genome interval tree_.
-We then convert variant hits to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
+Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.